null

 Donā€™t let these issues keep you from loving your lawn.

-While, admittedly, there are more important things in life than having the perfect lawn, working toward that goal can give you a sense of accomplishment and satisfactionā€”and provide a personal oasis for you and your family.
-To get there, you may need to face down a few common lawn problems.
+Your lawn is more than just a patch of grass ā€” itā€™s part of your home.
+You want to enjoy it as much as possible and provide a personal oasis for you and your family.
+To get there, you may need to face down a few common lawn problems like thin grass, bare or brown spots, grubs, weeds, crabgrass, or yellow stripes in your grass.
 Don't sweat it.
 Chances are, there's an easy fix.

 How to Fix 7 Common Lawn Problems